Structuring School Opportunities

 Envisioning gives us insight into a young child’s arithmetic competence.
 We can check to see if everything is progressing just fine.
 Elementary school performance in manipulating symbols depends upon understanding the concepts, not counting skills.

-Acquiring this deep understanding by manipulating numerals following an algorithm, like the one below is what makes math hard for many children.
-If you have to follow a procedure without understanding the beans and holes, one might end up saying, “I’m no good at math.”
+Acquiring this deep understanding by manipulating numerals following an algorithm, like this one.
+Trying to understand what is happening without envisioning the idea of each symbol is what makes math hard for many children.
+Without understanding the beans and holes, one might end up saying, “I’m no good at math.”

-Envisioning uncovers the fundamentals pervading most aspects of arithmetic and computation the child encounters later.
-You might note that this item is missing from kindergarten readiness tests.
-I like discovering something simple like this; I also like creating opportunities where this understanding is constructed.
+Envisioning underlies most aspects of arithmetic and computation the child encounters later.
+[You might note that Envisioning is missing from standard lists and tests.]

 Research shows this is true.
-Related research from the University of Missouri.
+Research from the University of Missouri.

 A Focus on Numerical Age